-Area of Focus Objectives July 2016 End of Year 2016/17 Following a review of the use of a piece of equipment called a T Piece a decision was made by JRCALC and NASMeD to remove this from clinical practice for life threatening asthma.
+End of Year 2016/17 Following a review of the use of a piece of equipment called a T Piece a decision was made by JRCALC and NASMeD to remove this from clinical practice for life threatening asthma.
 Both NASMeD and JRCALC representatives have been involved in the working group of the development of the Recommended Summary Plan for Emergency Care and Treatment (ReSPECT) process.
-The group has wide stakeholder representation. including patients and the public, the Resuscitation Council (UK), Royal Colleges, General Medical Council, Royal College of Nursing and the Care Quality Commission and is now in implementation stage.
+The group has wide stakeholder representation, including patients and the public, the Resuscitation Council (UK), Royal Colleges, General Medical Council, Royal College of Nursing and the Care Quality Commission and is now in implementation stage.
 NASMeD and AACE have continued to support and provide input into the continued work of the Paramedic Independent Prescribing project, along with the College of Paramedics and NHS England.
 A position statement was written and approved by NASMeD and sent to Trusts in July 16 regarding consent of

+July 2016

+Objectives

+Area of Focus

-2016 End of Year 2016/17 patients to be referred after a hypoglycaemic episode.
-A revised list of the paediatric equipment and maternity pack minimum standards that should be vehicles nationally was sent to Trusts in July 16.
+End of Year 2016/17 patients to be referred after a hypoglycaemic episode.
+A revised list of the paediatric equipment and maternity pack minimum standards that should be kept on ambulance emergency vehicles nationally was sent to Trusts in July 16.
 The list is a revised consensus view from lead paramedics and medical directors of UK ambulance trusts and is the third version of this standard.
-The 2016 version of the UK clinical practice guidelines, including the new App became available to trusts and staff by NASMeD service clinical quality indicators, and the JRCALC UK ambulance service clinical practice guidelines has continued Support of JRCALC continues to facilitate production of new guidelines and revision of identified existing guidance.
-Objectives July 2016 Sustained input into the Ongoing work by NASMeD review and revision of ambulance service clinical quality indicators, and clinical quidelines as Area of Focus L. Sustained in review and revision of ambulance service clir quality indicators, and clinical quidelines as required
+The 2016 version of the UK clinical practice guidelines, including the new App became available to trusts and staff L. The review and revision of ambulance service clinical quality indicators, and the JRCALC UK ambulance service clinical practice guidelines has continued Support of JRCALC continues to facilitate production of new guidelines and revision of identified existing guidance.
+July 2016 o Ongoing work by NASMeD Objectives L. Sustained input into the review and revision of ambulance service clinical quality indicators, and clinical guidelines as required Area of Focus